 What happens if you’re attacked? he said.
 Well, I’ve been attacked.
 A gang of young men jumped one time as I came out of a liquor store.
 They beat me to a pulp with a tree branch and sent me to the hospital for a pint of blood and a stay of a couple of days.
 I came out looking like Frankenstein’s monster, my head shaved in wide swaths and my scalp stitched together in three places.
 You can still see the five-inch scars when I cut my hair short.

 Did I wish I had a gun when I was getting beaten?
-No, absolutely not.
+Absolutely not.
 Given the circumstances, a group of dangerous youths would have gotten their hands on a gun and did greater damage to me and others than they already did.

-And, I felt sorry for them.
+And, I felt sorry for my attackers.
 What did they get?
 The police showed up during the beating.
-They fled into the night while the cops tended to me, bleeding not in dribbles but in streams.
+The boys beating me fled into the night while the cops tended to me, bleeding not in dribbles but in streams.
 I thought of the pitiful lives these poor guys had to live.
 Even if their consciences did not bother them, they would still have that crime in them.
 Maybe that was the end of it.
 Perhaps mine was just another incident in a life of crime.
 Either way, they didn’t walk away clean.
 Someday, they would have to come to terms with it.
 They might have learned something.
 They might have to sit in jail cells.
 No one, ever, walks away from a crime unscathed.

 What if someone came into the house with a gun?
 What would I do?
 I would most likely die for my family, I suppose.
 Of necessity, I might try to talk sense to the man (and the intruder is always a man in my mind).
 I’d give him all the money I had.
 I’d give him the credit cards and passwords.
 I would help him load our stuff into his car.
 I would do anything possible to save my family, but I wouldn’t shoot him.
 I don’t have a gun for just that reason.